open-telemetry/opentelemetry-specification/specification/trace/semantic_conventions/span-general.md

 Socket-level attributes identify peer and host that are directly connected to each other.
 Since instrumentations may have limited knowledge on network information, instrumentations SHOULD populate such attributes to the best of their knowledge when populate them at all.

-`network.type` identifies address family specified when connecting to the socket.
+`net.sock.family` identifies address family specified when connecting to the socket.
 For example, it matches `sa_family` field of `sockaddr` structure on [Linux](https://man7.org/linux/man-pages/man0/sys_socket.h.0p.html) and [Windows](https://docs.microsoft.com/windows/win32/api/winsock/ns-winsock-sockaddr).

 _Note: Specific structures and methods to obtain socket-level attributes are mentioned here only as examples.
 Instrumentations would usually use Socket API provided by their environment or sockets implementations._